therishabh/wipro-salesforce/README.md

 Question : Mixed DML exception<br/>
 Question : Open Id connect for integration<br/>
 Question : Calling one batch to another batch<br/>
-Question : What are context variables in triggers<br/>
 Question : Is there a way to callout triggers<br/>
 Question : About recursive triggers<br/>
 Question : Reason for bulkification of your code<br/>